 There’s no guarantee and no promise that your bills will be paid.
 However, since the early 80s, healthcare sharing has grown to be a credible and reliable alternative to insurance.
 Healthcare sharing works because its members are committed to continuously share in each other’s medical bills.

-This program is designed for sharing of medical expenses related to new conditions that develop after joining Impact related to illness, injury or accident.
+This program is designed for sharing medical expenses related to new conditions that develop after joining Impact related to illness, injury, or accident.

 Instead of a deductible, members pay their Primary Responsibility Amount.
 The PRA is similar to a deductible and is the amount a household is responsible for paying before eligible bills will be published to the membership for Sharing.